ianhellstrom/rtfd/source/sql/hints.rst

 In `Expert Oracle SQL`_ (p.152) it is noted that when inserting data in parallel *before* committing causes subsequent selects to fail *until* the data is committed.
 The reason is that a `direct path write`_ can sometimes be used by parallel DML statements, especially inserts.
-The rows for a direct path write are not in the SGA and must be read from disk.
+The rows for a direct path write are not in the :term:`SGA` and must be read from disk.
 However, before the data is committed there is no fresh data to read from disk!

 The ``NO_PARALLEL`` hint overrides the ``PARALLEL`` parameter supplied at the creation or alteration of any table.